Reflection-Based Relative Localization for Cooperative UAV Teams Using Active Markers: INTRODUCTION

 \section{INTRODUCTION}

 Reliable relative localization among team members is crucial for multi-robot systems to collaboratively execute tasks safely and reliably \cite{Nguyen2023}.
 In outdoor environments, \ac{GNSS} often lacks the reliability needed for close-formation flight.
 Its signal accuracy and precision are particularly degraded in dense forests, natural landscapes, or urban canyons, and in some cases, it becomes entirely unavailable~\cite{zhangBestIntegerEquivariant2023,gaoVIDORobustConsistent2023,nguyenDistanceBasedCooperativeRelative2019}.
-While \ac{RTK} antennas enhance reliability, they also limit the operational space of the \acp{UAV} \cite{nguyenDistanceBasedCooperativeRelative2019}.

-In indoor settings, \ac{MoCap} systems are commonly used for relative localization \cite{9636665}.
-However, the coverage area of the \ac{MoCap} system limits the movement of the \ac{UAV} \cite{9197275}.
-This limitation makes them unsuitable for exploration tasks in unknown environments.
-Additionally, all aforementioned techniques rely on stable communication links, which can be a limiting factor in many practical scenarios.
+While \ac{RTK} antennas enhance accuracy, they constrain the operational area to the range of the ground station~\cite{nguyenDistanceBasedCooperativeRelative2019}.
+In indoor settings, motion capture systems are commonly used for relative localization.
+However, their fixed coverage areas make them unsuitable for exploration in unknown environments~\cite{9197275}.

 Onboard relative localization eliminates the dependence on external infrastructure, expands operational flexibility, and allows deployment without communication between team members.
 Vision-based methods provide a cost-effective, compact, and lightweight solution for large-scale multi-robot systems \cite{xuDecentralizedVisualInertialUWBFusion2020a,schillingVisionBasedDroneFlocking2021,teixeiraVIRPEVisualInertialRelative2018}.
 While passive markers like AprilTags improve localization accuracy, they impose constraints on system dynamics, which is particularly critical for \acp{UAV} \cite{9197275,5979561}.